ChetHarrison/grunt-jsdoccer/README.md

 $ grunt jsDoccerYaml
 ```

-**Note:** once you have generated the stubbed YAML templates you will find them in the `yaml/stubbed-dest` directory.
-You will need to move them to `yaml/doccumented-src` directory before you augment them so you don't accidenly over write them by running the task again.
+The first time you run this command the tool will search for a `jsdoccer/syntaxMatchers.js` file at the root of your project directory. if it is not found it will copy the `setup` directory into a `jsdoccer` directory at the project root containing the default syntax matchers and templates.
+You can then custimize them to suit your style of code. **Note:** currently, if you delete the `syntaxMatchers.js` file it will generate a new `jsdoccer` folder with all the defaults and you will loose any custom augmentations you have made to your YAML templates.
+Once you have generated the stubbed YAML templates you will find them in the `jsdoccer/generated-files/yaml/stubbed` directory.
+You will need to move them to `jsdoccer/generated-files/yaml/documented` directory before you augment them so you don't accidenly over write them by running the task again. **If you forget to move them you will not be able to generate the documents!**

 2) Generate document HTML

 ```
-grunt jsDoccerHtml'
+grunt jsDoccerHtml
 ```

 Your documentes will be saved at `jsdoccer/documentation`.